-PREREQUISITE: FILIP-060 or two years of high school Filipino
+PREREQUISITE: FILIP-060 or two years of high school Filipino ADVISORY: Eligibility for ENGL-090

 Continuation of the visual/oral/aural approach to understanding, speaking, reading, and writing Filipino.
 This is the second course of a two semester sequence.
 Course material emphasizes the Filipino culture.
 It is highly recommended that FILIP-061 be taken immediately after completion of FILIP-060.
 May not be repeated.